skottchen/Animal-Information-App/README.md

 # Cat-Dogs-Facts-and-Pictures-App
 A React app with Typescript that uses GET requests to display random facts and pictures of cats and dogs. <br>
-Can be implemented by beginners to React.
+Can be implemented by beginners to React who are familiar with HTML and CSS.

 To run:
 1. Import the code into VSCode (or any code editor of your choice) <br>